Skip to main content

 @article{groha2022germline,

-title={Germline variants associated with immunotherapy-related adverse events},
+title={Germline variants associated with toxicity to immune checkpoint blockade},

-author={Groha, Stefan and Abou Alaiwi, Sarah and Xu, Wenxin and Naranbhai, Vivek and Nassar, Amin H and Bakouny, Ziad and Adib, Elio and Nuzzo, Pier V and Schmidt, Andrew L and Labaki, Chris and others},
+author={Groha, Stefan and Alaiwi, Sarah Abou and Xu, Wenxin and Nassar, Amin H and Bakouny, Ziad and Adib, Elio and Nuzzo, Pier Vito and Schmidt, Andrew L and Labaki, Chris and Ricciuti, Biagio and others},

 year={2022},